rega-cev/libseq/README.md

 This library provides a limited set of what can be generally found in the biojava, bioperl and biopython projects, in C++.
 The scope is however limited to efficient and simple sequence manipulation.

-libseq originated from the [PhD project of Koen Deforche] (defended in February 2008), which involved molecular evolution of HIV, with respect to resistance development against antiretroviral products.
+libseq originated from the [PhD project of Koen Deforche], this project was defended in February 2008.
+The project involved molecular evolution of HIV, with respect to resistance development against antiretroviral products.

 ###Features